StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - SeaLake/

 ### Source
-The EuroSAT Sentinel-2 dataset is publicly available and can be accessed by anyone via the following the link: This site was built using [GitHub Pages](https://pages.github.com/).
+The EuroSAT Sentinel-2 dataset is publicly available and can be accessed by anyone via the following the link:[EuroSAT](https://pages.github.com/](https://github.com/phelber/EuroSAT)).

 ## Model Architecture
 ### Overview